naomi-carey/Stripe-React-BE-Docs/README.md

 ---

 **NOTE**
-When the application is ready to deploy add the frontend production URLs on line 4 and 5.
+When the application is ready to deploy add the frontend production URLs to the following lines "FRONTEND_PROD_URLS" and "FRONTEND_DEV_URLS".
 For testing purposes add http://localhost:3000 in both areas.

 ---